• Skip to primary navigation

 What else?

-Learn to be savor being different.
+.
 The truth is, you need to become extraordinary to achieve extraordinary results.
 You can’t be like everyone else (and why would you want to?).
 That means doing things other don’t (or won’t) do.
 That means not listening to their advice (unless they are doing what you want to do).
 Frankly, if you simply did the exact opposite of what everyone else is doing, you’d turn out okay.
 Why?
 If only 5% of people are truly successful, while 95% are the mediocre majority… so doesn’t that mean the majority is wrong?
 Don’t engage in their thinking.
 Don’t follow their lead.
 Don’t adhere to the same values and standards the “95-percenters” do.
 In fact, now that I think about it, this sounds very much like a Maverick!

 — Yanik